Welcome to

 • Round-the-clock inpatient care when symptoms cannot be managed at home

-• Respite inpatient care for the patient when the family caregiver is away 1−5 days
+• Respite inpatient care for the patient when the family caregiver is away for up to five days

-If hospice is for dying, does choosing a hospice mean giving up on my loved one?
+If hospice is for dying, does choosing hospice mean giving up on my loved one?

 Hospice isn’t about giving up, but about improving the quality of the patient’s life by being free of pain, surrounded by family and in the comfort of home.